mitdbg/bigdata/src/website/templates/home/datasets.md

 Part of the challenge is data integration.
 We have done minor cleaning but otherwise the data is provided as-is.

-# Get the data

-Part of the challenge is data integration.
-We have done minor cleaning but otherwise the data is provided as-is.

 <table class="dataset">
   <tr>